 - (3) Copies of the District's rules and regulations, if any as of December 31 of the prior year: Pursuant to the A/R CABEA, the District has authorized the CAB to undertake covenant enforcement and design review services required under the Master Declaration of Covenants, Conditions, and Restrictions for The Aurora Highlands and other rules and regulations that may be adopted from time to time within the District's boundaries.
-As of August 2020 (revised June 2022) the CAB has adopted The Aurora Highlands Homeowner Handbook, Design Guidelines, Rules and Regulations, which are attached hereto as Exhibit A. - (4) A summary of any litigation which involves the District Public Improvements as of December 31 of the prior year: As of December 31, 2021, the District was engaged in negotiations to resolve a dispute concerning easement rights held by East Cherry Creek Valley Water and Sanitation District.
-On October 26, 2021, the District, ARTA, Green Valley East LLC, GVR King LLC, Aurora Highlands Holdings LLC, the CAB and the City, filed suit against East Cherry Creek Valley Water and Sanitation District (Case No. 2021CV31205).
-On March 1, 2022, the parties entered into a Settlement Agreement in resolution of this dispute. - (5) Status of the District's construction of the Public Improvements as of December 31 of the prior year: In its capacity as the Program Manager for ARTA and as the coordinator of construction projects for the CAB, of which the CAB Districts are members, the District constructed the following Public Improvements in 2021: - i.
-Grading/Stormwater Management; - ii.
+As of August 2020 (revised June 2022) the CAB has adopted The Aurora Highlands Homeowner Handbook, Design Guidelines, Rules and Regulations, which are attached hereto as Exhibit A. - (4) A summary of any litigation which involves the District Public Improvements as of December 31 of the prior year: There is no litigation, pending or threatened, against the District of which we are aware. - (5) Status of the District's construction of the Public Improvements as of December 31 of the prior year: The District did not directly construct any Public Improvements in 2021, however, the District is a party to certain Agreements pursuant to which it is responsible, together with TAH 1-3 and ATEC 2, for the funding of certain improvements constructed by AACMD in 2021.
+AACMD, in its capacity as the Program Manager for ARTA and as the coordinator of construction projects for the CAB, of which the CAB Districts are members, constructed the following improvements within the District's boundaries during 2021:

+- i.
+Grading/Stormwater Management. - ii.
 Site Utilities (Water, Sanitary Sewer, Storm Drainage Facilities); - iii.
-Public Minor and Arterial Roadways, including streetlights; and - iv.
-Project Monumentation. - (6) A list of all facilities and improvements constructed by the District that have been dedicated to and accepted by the City as of December 31 of the prior year: All or portions of the following roadways (located within the boundaries of The Aurora Highlands Metropolitan District No. 1) were dedicated to the City during 2021: Main Street, 42nd Avenue, Reserve Loop, 38th Parkway, The Aurora Highlands Parkway and Denali Boulevard.
-Portions of the foregoing roadways have been initially accepted by the City to date. - (7) The assessed valuation of the District for the current year: A copy of the 2021 certification of assessed valuation from Adams County is attached hereto as Exhibit B. - (8) Current year budget including a description of the Public Improvements to be constructed in such year: Copies of the 2022 Budgets for the District and the CAB are attached hereto as Exhibit C. During 2022, the following Public Improvements are anticipated to be constructed by the District in its capacity as the Program Manager for ARTA and as the coordinator of construction projects for TAH 1-3 and the ATEC Districts:
+Public Minor Roadways including some streetlights; and - iv.
+Project Monumentation. - (6) A list of all facilities and improvements constructed by the District that have been dedicated to and accepted by the City as of December 31 of the prior year: No facilities or improvements were dedicated to or accepted by the City during the reporting period. - (7) The assessed valuation of the District for the current year: A copy of the 2021 certification of assessed valuation from Adams County is attached hereto as Exhibit B. - (8) Current year budget including a description of the Public Improvements to be constructed in such year: Copies of the 2022 Budgets for the District and the CAB are attached hereto as Exhibit C. It is anticipated that AACMD will construct the following Public Improvements within the District boundaries during 2021: - i.
+Grading/Stormwater Management - (9) Audit of the District's financial statements, for the year ending December 31 of the previous year, prepared in accordance with generally accepted accounting principles or audit exemption, if applicable: The District's 2020 and 2021 Applications for Exemption from Audit and the CAB's 2021 Audit are attached hereto as Exhibit D. - (10) Notice of any uncured events of default by the District, which continue beyond a ninety (90) day period, under any Debt instrument: There were no uncured events of default during the reporting period. - (11) Any inability of the District to pay its obligations as they come due, in accordance with the terms of such obligations, which continue beyond a ninety (90) day period: There were no instances of the District's inability to pay its obligations during the reporting period.

-- i.
-Grading/Stormwater Management;

-- ii.
-Site Utilities (Water, Sanitary Sewer, Storm Drainage Facilities);

-- iii.
-Roadway Lighting/Traffic Control;

-- iv.
-Curb, Gutter, Walks/Trails;

-- v.
-Asphalt Paving;

-- vi.
-Street and Hardscape;

-- vii.
-Landscape and Irrigation; and

-- viii.
-Project Monumentation.

-- (9) Audit of the District's financial statements, for the year ending December 31 of the previous year, prepared in accordance with generally accepted accounting principles or audit exemption, if applicable: Copies of the District and the CAB's 2020 and 2021 Audits are attached hereto as Exhibit D.

-- (10) Notice of any uncured events of default by the District, which continue beyond a ninety (90) day period, under any Debt instrument: There were no uncured events of default during the reporting period.

-- (11) Any inability of the District to pay its obligations as they come due, in accordance with the terms of such obligations, which continue beyond a ninety (90) day period: There were no instances of the District's inability to pay its obligations during the reporting period.